-As noted above, all four mitigation wetlands have been impacted previously by mowing activities, a problem which OEP and City of Middletown Water and Sewer Department (MWS) staff have been consistently working to alleviate and which has all but been resolved.
-Unfortunately, while some of the plantings are beginning to recover and gain some height, most plantings in areas where mowing activities continued into late 2008 and possibly 2009 appear unlikely to survive at this point.
+As noted above, all four mitigation wetlands have been impacted previously by mowing activities, a problem which OEP and City of Middletown Water and Sewer Department (MWS) staff have hopefully resolved for good.
+Now that mowing has ceased, many plantings are recovering and gaining some height, which likely means that planting densities will increase substantially for the total acreage within the next few years.
 While the mowed areas have always been a small portion of the mitigation sites, their locations in the higher areas of the mitigation sites has meant that percent survival and percent cover of woody vegetation has suffered unduly.
-Whether because these plantings have not yet recovered or because they will not recover, these areas still generally do not meet the density standards that have been set forth.
+Because these areas have not fully recovered (i.e. plantings and volunteers reached a height that is "countable"), these portions of the mitigation sites still generally do not meet the density standards that have been set forth.
 The diversity standards for the sites have all been met.
-Soils will also continue to be monitored, as some but not all portions of the mitigation wetlands possess the required hydric soils.
+Soils will also continue to be monitored, as most but not all portions of the mitigation wetlands possess the required hydric soils.
 As with most mitigation projects, the presence of invasive species is one of the most challenging issues to date.
-All reasonable efforts will be made to minimize their numbers on the site.
+All reasonable efforts are being made to minimize their numbers on site.